 If you have made the decision to file for bankruptcy, you are probably struggling with past-due balances and bills you cannot pay on your own.
 You may be getting calls from debt collectors and creditors, receiving bills in the mail every day and dealing with the threat of possibly losing your personal property.
 Bankruptcy could give you a fresh start and allow you to achieve a better financial future.
+Filing for bankruptcy brings with it the benefits of automatic stay.

-One of the benefits of filing for bankruptcy is that the automatic stay will go into effect.
 This means that all contact from debt collectors and creditors will come to a halt, and you will be free to follow the terms of the bankruptcy plan without additional pressure and stress.
 Before you file, you may want to learn more about what the automatic stay can mean for you and how choosing bankruptcy could be the right way forward.